-There are two reasons why you need to stay calm and still after getting bit by a snake.
-The first reason is that the snake may bite you again.
+The reason you need to stay still after being bitten by a snake — and NOT run away — is because you don’t want the snake to bite you again.
 Whether venomous or not, one snake bite is definitely better than two!
-Remember that a snake will only bite as a defensive mechanism.
-Just stay still and it should go away.

 Yes, it will probably be hard to stay still after getting bit by a snake.
 Ideally, the bit person should stay put until help comes.
 It you do have to move from the location to get help, then a splint should be applied to immobilize the limb (more on that technique later).

 3. Do NOT Try to Suck Out the Venom